ObjectModules/deploy/Mapping.md

 * Eat is the process
 * Exit point
 ```
-See that each of the process has a different assignment, none of them is meaningless, each of them hold a unique task, and that nothing is repeated.
+See that each of the process has a different assignment, none of them is meaningless, each of them hold a unique task, nothing is repeated.

 `Just do the way they want.
 Not of what you think.`
 #What's Next